Validation layers

 • pObjects: Array of Vulkan object handles related to the message

-Finally, the pUserData parameter contains a pointer that was specified during the setup of the callback and allows you to pass your own data to it.
+Finally, the pUserData parameter contains a pointer specified during the setup of the callback and allows you to pass your own data to it.

 The callback returns a boolean that indicates if the Vulkan call that triggered the validation layer message should be aborted.
 If the callback returns true, then the call is aborted with the VK_ERROR_VALIDATION_FAILED_EXT error.
 This is normally only used to test the validation layers themselves, so you should always return VK_FALSE.

 All that remains now is telling Vulkan about the callback function.
-Perhaps somewhat surprisingly, even the debug callback in Vulkan is managed with a handle that needs to be explicitly created and destroyed.
-Such a callback is part of a debug messenger and you can have as many of them as you want.
+Such a callback is part of a debug messenger, and you can have as many of them as you want.
 Add a class member for this handle right under instance:

 Now add a function setupDebugMessenger to be called from initVulkan right after createInstance: